dougpark/parkhillfw/docs/intent.md

 - full copy and paste images
 - page can be marked for showing on homepage
 - Public flag can show to non-authorized users
-- Draft Publish flag to hide unfinished pages, defaults to Draft
+- Draft Publish flag to hide unfinished pages, defaults

 ## Info-Messages
 - short md  message to show at top in info box on homepage